Share this page

 - For larger areas, pour out and spread around with roller.

-- Apply next heavy coat when it's dry to touch, make sure there is no uncured material underneath.
+- Apply next heavy coat when it's dry to touch (typically 6-8 hours), make sure there is no uncured material underneath.
 Tacky is ok

 - Generally you can apply 1-2 coats per day